Ginger Bone Broth: A Chinese Food Wisdom Ritual

 Best Window

-Drink 200ml warm in the mid-afternoon, around 3 PM to 4 PM, when Yang begins to descend.
-Avoid taking it cold or very late at night.
+Drink a warm cup in the mid-afternoon, around 3 PM to 4 PM, when the day’s energy begins to settle.
+Avoid taking it cold.